Vendor Governance and KPIs

 Customer impact Customer complaints, SLA breaches affecting users, CSAT (if applicable) Keeps focus on end-user outcomes

-Change control Change success rate, rollback rate, documented approvals Controls risk during updates
+Change control Change success rate, rollback rate, documented approvals Controls risk during updates and deployments

 Dashboards and reporting